arbuzworks/wso2-connector-siebel/README.md

     ant stockquote -Dtrpurl=http://localhost:8280

-This command executes the connector, which simulates sending a request to Siebel and sends the response from Siebel back to the client.
+This command executes the connector, which simulates sending the request to Siebel and sends the response from Siebel back to the client.